Formatting Text

 I increment cursor_x by w + font.measure(" ") instead of w because I want to have spaces between the words: the call to split() removed all of the whitespace, and this adds it back.
 I don’t add the space to w in the if condition, though, because you don’t need a space after the last word on a line.

 Breaking lines in the middle of a word is called hyphenation, and can be turned on via the hyphens CSS property.
-The state of the art is the Knuth-Liang hyphenation algorithm, which uses a dictionary of word fragments to prioritize possible hyphenation points, to implement this.
-At first, the CSS specification was incompatible with this algorithm, but the recent [text-wrap-style property][css4-text] fixed that.
+The state of the art is the Knuth–Liang hyphenation algorithm, which uses a dictionary of word fragments to prioritize possible hyphenation points.
+At first, the CSS specification was incompatible with this algorithm, but the recent text-wrap-style property fixed that.

 Right now, all of the text on the page is drawn with one font.
-But web pages sometimes bold or italicize text using the <b> and <i> tags.
+But web pages sometimes specify that text should be bold or italic using the <b> and <i> tags.
 It’d be nice to support that, but right now, the code resists this: the layout function only receives the text of the page as input, and so has no idea where the bold and italics tags are.

 Let’s change lex to return a list of tokens, where a token is either a Text object (for a run of characters outside a tag) or a Tag object (for the contents of a tag).
 You’ll need to write the Text and Tag classes:If you’re familiar with Python, you might want to use the dataclass library, which makes it easier to define these sorts of utility classes.